Giuseppe Porcaro: Career at Bruegel

-In June 2014, Giuseppe Porcaro started to work as head of communications and events for Bruegel, the European think tank that specialises in economics.
+In June 2014, Porcaro started to work as head of communications and events for Bruegel, the European think tank that specialises in economics.
 Established in 2005, it is independent and non-doctrinal.
 Bruegel's mission is to improve the quality of economic policy with open and fact-based research, analysis and debate.
 Committed to impartiality, openness and excellence.
 Bruegel's membership includes EU Member State governments, international corporations and institutions.

-Giuseppe Porcaro is part of the management team of the think tank and, since January 2020, is head of outreach and governance overseeing the strategic direction of the communications at Bruegel, and he supports the director in the management of the governance of the organisation and the relations with its members.
+Porcaro is part of the management team of the think tank and, since January 2020, is head of outreach and governance overseeing the strategic direction of the communications at Bruegel, and he supports the director in the management of the governance of the organisation and the relations with its members.

 Through publications, events, social media, and a lively blog, Bruegel has carved a unique discussion space for everyone interested in improving the quality of economic policy.
 Through a dual focus on analysis and impact and dynamic relationships with policymakers at every governance level, it has also established itself as a vibrant laboratory for economic policies.

 Artistic projects

-Giuseppe Porcaro has been involved in several artistic projects, either as creator, or as participant.
+Porcaro has been involved in several artistic projects, either as creator, or as participant.

 Between 2008 and 2009 he wrote, directed and produced a documentary on youth participation in the United Nations, called the yoUNg.
 The documentary was supported by the UNFPA and was released in April 2009 at the Cinema Nova in Brussels.

 In 2013, he starred and directed a mockumentary called Madame Pipi, describing the making of a failed idea to create a TV series about the ladies that clean the toilets in Belgium with the social mission of transforming them into national heroes and the dream to start producing TV shows.

-Giuseppe Porcaro was featured in the movie Hamsters, directed by Martine Doyen and participated in the International Film Festival Rotterdam, in the theatre piece The Common People, by Jan Martens, and in the dance piece, A mon seul désir by Gaëlle Bourges inspired by the tapestry of the Lady and the Unicorn.
+Porcaro was featured in the movie Hamsters, directed by Martine Doyen and participated in the International Film Festival Rotterdam, in the theatre piece The Common People, by Jan Martens, and in the dance piece, A mon seul désir by Gaëlle Bourges inspired by the tapestry of the Lady and the Unicorn.

 Disco Sour

-Disco Sour is the first novel by Giuseppe Porcaro, set in a parallel history timeline where a civil war ravaged Europe and nation-states collapsed, while the European Union is the only entity left with a grip on the rule of law.
+Disco Sour is the first novel by Porcaro, set in a parallel history timeline where a civil war ravaged Europe and nation-states collapsed, while the European Union is the only entity left with a grip on the rule of law.
 It's the story of a heartsick politician that tries to stop the selling of a mobile app that would replace elections and democracy.

 The novel has been published by Unbound in May 2018.